Poppy Montgomery: Personal life

 Montgomery met actor Adam Kaufman in 2005 in Mexico while working on the independent film Between, and in 2010, they worked together again in the TV film Lying to be Perfect.
 In 2007, Kaufman began a recurring role on Without a Trace in the season-five episode "At Rest" as Brian Donovan, Samantha's love interest for the rest of the series.
 In June 2007, Montgomery announced her pregnancy with Kaufman, which was written into season six.
 On 23 December 2007, she gave birth to their son Jackson Phillip.
 Montgomery's Without a Trace co-star Anthony LaPaglia became Jackson's godfather.
 On 10 October 2011 in Life & Style, Montgomery and Kaufman were reported to have separated.

 In late 2011, Montgomery began dating Shawn Sanford, director of lifestyle marketing for Microsoft, whom she met in Puerto Rico.
 In April 2013, she gave birth to their daughter, Violet Grace.
 In November 2014, she gave birth to their son Gus Monroe.
 On the 4 April 2014 episode of Live! with Kelly and Michael, Montgomery revealed that on Chinese New Year, she and Sanford were married at Disneyland in a ceremony with their children present.

-Montgomery holds both Australian and American citizenship.
+Montgomery holds both Australian and United States citizenship.
 She moved from Los Angeles to New York City in 2013 to continue filming Unforgettable.